Randy Moss (sports reporter): Television

 In June 1999, Moss became ESPN's primary horse racing analyst.
-In August 2008, he joined the NFL Network, where for three years he was studio host for "Team Cam" and "Around the League" and now is primarily a remote reporter.
+In August 2008, he concurrently joined the NFL Network, where for three years he was studio host for "Team Cam" and "Around the League" and a remote reporter from 2011 until leaving the network following the 2021 season.

 In 2011, Moss began as an analyst for the Triple Crown for NBC and NBCSN and now covers horse racing exclusively for those networks.
-In addition to his horse racing analyst duties, Moss has handled reporter, host or play-by-play duties for a wide variety of other sports broadcasts on the NBC family of networks including college football, college basketball, golf, show jumping, two Super Bowls and multiple Olympic Games (2012, 2014 and 2016, 2022).
-For Olympic coverage, he has been assigned to equestrian sports, ski jumping, freestyle skiing, water polo, whitewater canoeing and kayaking, synchronized swimming, and race walking.
+In addition to his horse racing analyst duties, Moss has handled reporter, host or play-by-play duties for a wide variety of other sports broadcasts on the NBC family of networks including college football, college basketball, golf, show jumping, two Super Bowls and seven Olympic Games.
+For Olympic coverage, he has been assigned to equestrian sports, biathlon, ski jumping, cross-country skiing, snowboarding and freestyle skiing, water polo, whitewater canoeing and kayaking, synchronized swimming and race walking.